Douglas James Smyth Crozier: Honours

 For his contributions to the development of Hong Kong's education system, Queen Elizabeth II appointed Crozier a Companion of the Order of St Michael and St George in 1957.
 He was also awarded an honorary degree by the University of Hong Kong in 1961.
 In 1969 he was awarded an honorary Doctor of Laws from the Chinese University of Hong Kong.
 Crozier House, one of the four houses of King George V School in Kowloon, is also named after him.

 Personal life

 Crozier met his wife Ann, a native Londoner, at the University College London, where they were both studying education.
-They had two children, Julian and Corin.
+They had three children, Julian and Corin and Douglas Jr.